rbeyer/hiproc/README.rst

 off.
 There is a MATLAB version that has the appropriate licensing, and there is a C++ version.
 The C++ version could also be made to have the appropriate licensing, it just hasn't gone through a release process.
-Maybe we'll write it in Python, too, and distribute it here.
+Maybe I'll write it in Python, too, and distribute it here.

 Warning !
 ---------